Bug Out Bag

 When deciding what to put in your bug out bag, it’s best to choose those items that have multiple uses.
 This cuts down on weight and the number of items that you have to buy and carry.

 The items in your BOB should be able to get you through the first 72 hours of an emergency.
 Some people even go so far as to call this a 72-hour bag.
-Try to include items that will allow you to survive past the 72-hour mark.
+Try to include items that will allow you to survive longer than 72 hours.
 Sustainability and re-usability can be important when choosing items.

 As an example, putting 72 hours of water in your BOB may seem like a good idea, but adding just two or three liters of water and adding a portable water filter will last you much longer and weigh less.